-BRIC NS and its partner networks across Canada are working together to find better ways of delivering primary healthcare services and of integrating healthcare services more seamlessly–with each other and with services and resources beyond the healthcare system.
+BRIC NS and its partner networks across Canada are working together to find better ways of delivering primary health care services and integrating research findings into practice more seamlessly–with each other and with services and resources beyond the healthcare system.

-Currently, patients in Nova Scotia who make up the top 5% of users of the provincial healthcare system, or “high needs” patients, use as much as 65% or total hospital and physician resources.
-More proactive, preventive and streamlined comprehensive care for these patients is feasible due to their relatively small numbers, and will render enormous savings over time–not only in terms of healthcare dollars but in terms of the length and quality of people’s lives.
+Currently, Nova Scotia patients make up the top 5 percent of users of the provincial health care system, or “high needs” patients, use as much as 65 percent of total hospital and physician resources.
+More proactive, preventive and streamlined comprehensive care for these patients is feasible due to their relatively small numbers and will render enormous savings over time–not only in terms of health care dollars but in terms of the length and quality of people’s lives.’

 –Dr. Sara Kirk, Scientific Director, Healthy Populations Institute, Co-Investigator, BRIC NS